Outgoing Erasmus+ study

 - your personal motivations (e.g. your academic interests)

-The information about the selection process, the date and place of the mandatory interview etc., will be published exclusively online, in the News and events section of your Course.
+The information about the selection process, the date and place of the mandatory interview etc., will be published exclusively online on the Department website of your Course.

 4. Check the rankings